'Slave Owner': George Washington memorial vandalized on South Side

 Officers patrolling the 5000-block of South King Drive noticed the graffiti around 7 a.m.
 Sunday in the Washington Park neighborhood.

+A Christopher Columbus statue nearby also appeared to have been vandalized but police have not released any information.
+A marked CPD vehicle could be seen parked beside the statue Sunday.

-Vandals apparently spray painted "Slave Owner," "Burn the Whitehouse down," and "God bless AmeriKKKa" on the statue.
+It appears the vandals spray painted "Slave Owner," "Burn the Whitehouse down," and "God bless AmeriKKKa" on the Washington statue.

 Some neighbors told ABC7 Chicago that they want the statue to go, while others say it's a part of history.